-A fully self-driving vehicle must be able to handle all the everyday driving tasks expected of human drivers within the same operational design domain.
-This means self-driving systems need to demonstrate they have the adequate skills-or "behavioral competencies"-required for the intended locations and conditions of operation.
+A fully autonomously driven vehicle must be able to handle all the everyday driving tasks expected of human drivers within the same operational design domain.
+This means autonomous driving systems need to demonstrate they have the adequate skills-or "behavioral competencies"-required for the intended locations and conditions of operation.

-The U.S. Department of Transportation has recommended that Level 3, Level 4, and Level 5 self-driving vehicles should be able to demonstrate at least 28 core competencies adapted from research by California Partners for Advanced Transportation Technology (PATH) at the Institute of Transportation Studies at University of California, Berkeley.
-DOT also encourages companies "to consider all known behavioral competencies in the design, test, and validation" of a self-driving system.
+The U.S. Department of Transportation has recommended that Level 3, Level 4, and Level 5 autonomously driven vehicles should be able to demonstrate at least 28 core competencies adapted from research by California Partners for Advanced Transportation Technology (PATH) at the Institute of Transportation Studies at University of California, Berkeley.
+DOT also encourages companies "to consider all known behavioral competencies in the design, test, and validation" of an autonomous driving system.